When the postcard was created in the mid-1800s, it represented one of the first pillars of international tourism.

 Postcard collecting is still very popular, and some old postcards are incredibly valuable depending on the subject, condition, age, and rarity.

-So, if you’re wondering where to sell old postcards to make some extra money, you’re in luck.
+So, if you’re wondering where to sell old postcards to make some quick money, you’re in luck.

 This post is covering some of the best places to sell postcards so you can turn your collection into cash.

-If you’re trying to make money online, you actually have plenty of options.
+If you’re trying to make money online or in person by selling old postcards, you actually have plenty of options.

 There are so many online retailers that let you sell your old, vintage, and antique postcards, all from the comfort of your own home.